anna-is-cute/paste/README.md

 *A sensible pastebin.*

-## Very unfinished.
-Many features do not work
+## Unfinished: some features do not work

+See the issues.

 ## Idea